quietui/quiet/docs/docs/components/file-input.md

 ### Accepting multiple files

 Add the `multiple` attribute to allow the file input to accept more than one file.
+If the user drops a folder, all files within it will be added to the file input.

 ```html {.example}
 <quiet-file-input